Factory-woven kira dress cloth with typical motifs.

 Two smiling people stand at the entrance to the Tash-Rabat caravanserai in Kyrgyzstan.

 Mirza taught English at the Tashkent Law College before becoming a professional guide in 2006.
 His easy-going and calm personality is a large part of why trips with him are so pleasant.
 He explains just the right amount of the complicated history of his country and its architecture.
 It would be easy to get overwhelmed by all the conquerors and wars, but Mirza seems to know just how much info to impart.
 He’s also friends with many of the textile and ceramic artisans and understands their working techniques, which makes those encounters more interesting.
-He speaks fluent Russian and English in addition to his native Uzbek, so he can solve anything, and communicate with everyone along the way.
+He speaks fluent Russian and English in addition to his native Uzbek, so he can communicate with everyone along the way, and solve anything.

 Claudia Avila